Skip to main content

 The Break-Even Scenario

-Total cost for 10 plates
+Total cost for 100 plates

-Extra gift of $50 to break even
+Extra gifts of $50 to break even

 Compare that to a giving kiosk.
 At $3,000 per unit, you need 60 people to give an extra $50 just to break even on the hardware.
 With a $150/month text-to-give platform, you need three extra $50 gifts every single month just to cover the subscription—before you see any net return.

 NFC plates have the lowest break-even threshold of any giving technology available.
 That’s not marketing—it’s arithmetic.
+Ready to put the math to work?
+Order your plates and start seeing returns on your very first Sunday.

 Tap.Giving NFC tap-to-give plate used in church offerings